openid/openid4vp_ble/main.md

 The data are encoded in an URL as follows:

-The URL starts with the ustom scheme `OVPBLE`.
+The URL starts with the custom scheme `OVPBLE`.
 The encoding of the actual data in the URL path follows the same rules given in (#connection-ble):

 * The first part delimited by a "_" is a human readable identifier of the Verifier (RP)
-* The rest of the path contains the first half of the verifier's ephemeral X25519 key in base64url encoding (as defined in Section 5 of [@!RFC4648]).
+* The rest of the path contains the first 10 bytes of the verifier's ephemeral X25519 key in base64url encoding (as defined in Section 5 of [@!RFC4648]).

 Here is an example:

 ```
-OVPBLE://STADIONENTRANCE_ODUyMGYwMDk4OTMwYTc1NDc0OGI3ZGRjYjQzZWY3NWE
+OVPBLE://STADIONENTRANCE_hSDwCYkwp1R0iw
 ```

 # OpenID4VP Request over BLE